saundersbk/LIFO-Linked-List-w-Templates/README.md

 # NOTE: Requires MinGW C++ Complilers

-# This project is designed to showcase advanced pointer functionality with templates in C++ through Last-In-First-Out (LIFO) linked lists.
+# This project is designed to showcase templates in C++ through Last-In-First-Out (LIFO) linked lists, or stacks.

 # main.cpp displays an example of functionality.
-Users can edit as they'd like.
+Users can edit as desired.